weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_04_Ex1_Managing_Messaging_Compliance.md

 38. In the **Confidential Search** pane, select **Review sample**.

-    Because Nestor was not assigned the eDiscovery Manager role, he is unable to view the search results.
-Therefore, you will be prompted with an error stating: **You can't preview search results because you're note assigned the Preview role.
-If you're a member of the Organization Management role group, you can go to the Permissions page and add yourself as a member of the eDiscovery Manager role group.
-Otherwise, contact your admin.**
+    Because Nestor is not assigned to the eDiscovery Management role group, He is unable to view the search results and no messages will load.
+This is because the eDiscovery roles aren't assigned by default to the Organization Management role group, therefore it’s not a part of the Global admin role which nestor has been assigned.
+For more information on what permissions are available for eDiscovery as part of the Organization Management role group, see [RBAC roles related to eDiscovery]( https://learn.microsoft.com/microsoft-365/compliance/ediscovery-assign-permissions?view=o365-worldwide#rbac-roles-related-to-ediscovery?azure-portal=true).

     Select **OK** and then select **Close** to exit out of the **Confidential search** pane.